Last Updated on September 8, 2024 by Rebecca Lake

 So take a good look at your savings and regular monthly budget to figure out how much you can earmark for the holidays.
 Then use that number to plan out your Christmas spending.

-I actually really like giving them.
+I like giving gifts more than receiving them.
 It’s fun to see someone enjoy something that I took time to pick out for them.

-But when you’re doing Christmas on a budget, you may not have a lot to shell out for gifts.
+But when you’re doing Christmas on a budget, you may not have a lot to shell out for presents.

-How much do you spend on each person at Christmas?
+How much should you spend on each person at Christmas?

 Because you’re probably not going to spend the exact same amount on every person.